Weißes Lamm Hallstatt Review: A Practical Stay for a One-Night Visit

 Stairs to the left.

-Then came check-in.
+Then check-in.

 No people.
-Just a row of bags waiting.
+Just bags.

 At first, we were confused.